ketankartoza/bims-website/docs/src/developer-workflow.md

 ```

-The original repository refers to the **upstream**, and the forked repository refers to the **origin**.
+The **upstream** refers to the original repository, and the **origin** refers to the forked repository.
 With the remote
-command, you can easily add, rename or remove a remote.
+command, you can easily add, rename or remove a remote source:

 ```
 git remote rename origin upstream
 ```

-Verify that you have **upstream** now.
+Verify that you have **upstream** now:

 ```
 git remote -v